How we deal with your application

 You can check your application progress at any time by using UCAS Track.

 Receipt of application at Swansea

-We normally receive up to 1,000 applications a week during the busiest period but we try our best to let you know our decision as quickly as possible!
+We normally receive over 1,000 applications a week during the busiest period but we try our best to let you know our decision as quickly as possible!